-We commit to supporting, listening to, and working towards healing for everyone affected, either directly or indirectly by any form of abuse.

-We are a welcoming church, which recognises that in following the mission of the church we may have sexual offenders join us.
+- We commit to supporting, listening to, and working towards healing for everyone affected, either directly or indirectly by any form of abuse. - We are a welcoming church, which recognises that in following the mission of the church we may have offenders join us.
 In such circumstances we will talk with the person concerned, and with any safeguarding professional involved to ensure that their involvement in church does not compromise the safety and well-being of children or adults.
-To ensure this we will take appropriate and proportionate measures, including working with relevant partners to complete a risk assessment and asking the individual to adhere to a safeguarding agreement (behaviour contract).

-We recognise the personal dignity and rights of adults who find themselves victims of forced marriage or modern slavery and will ensure all our policies and procedures reflect this.

-Where working outside of the UK, concerns will be reported to the International any safeguarding concerns following the Elim Missions safeguarding procedures.

-Missions Director who will liaise with the National Safeguarding Team in addressing children, or adults, or is in a position of trust, then the safeguarding officer(s) will contact the Regional Leader and the National Safeguarding Team for advice.
+To ensure this we will take appropriate and proportionate measures, including working with relevant partners to complete a risk assessment and asking the individual to adhere to a safeguarding agreement (behaviour contract). - We recognise the personal dignity and rights of adults who find themselves victims of forced marriage or modern slavery. - Where working outside of the UK, concerns will be reported to the International Missions Director who will liaise with the National Safeguarding Team in addressing any safeguarding concerns following the Elim Missions safeguarding procedures. - Where an allegation or suspicion of abuse is made against someone working with children, or adults, or is in a position of trust, then the safeguarding officer(s) will contact the Regional Leader and the National Safeguarding Team for advice.